brownsidis/holbertonschool-low_level_programming/0x1B-makefiles/README.md

     * You are not allowed to use the string `$(CFLAGS)` (but the compiler should still use the flags you set in this variable)
     * You are not allowed to have an `$(OBJ)` rule
     * You are not allowed to use the `%.o: %.c` rule
-    * Your Makefile should work even if there is a file in the folder that has the same name as one of your rule
+    * Your Makefile should work even if there is a file in the folder that has the same name as one of your rules
     * Your Makefile should not compile if the header file `m.h` is missing